andrewDubyk/weather/README.md

     - Thers is a common `Trait` which should be implemented for all privders;
     - Currently all providers use HTTP REST API for requests;

-Basic provider functionality is covered withunit tests.
+Basic provider functionality is covered withunit tests. [codecov.io](https://codecov.io/) used for coverage.

 ## Limitations